russmckendrick/records/content/albums/too-rye-ay-as-it-should-have-sounded-24838748/index.md

 ---
 title: "Kevin Rowland & Dexys Midnight Runners - Too-Rye-Ay (As It Should Have Sounded)"
-album_artist: "Kevin Rowland & Dexys Midnight Runners"
+artist: "Kevin Rowland & Dexys Midnight Runners"
-album_title: "Too-Rye-Ay (As It Should Have Sounded)"
+album_name: "Too-Rye-Ay (As It Should Have Sounded)"
 date: 2022-10-16
 release_id: "24838748"
 slug: "too-rye-ay-as-it-should-have-sounded-24838748"
+hideSummary: true
 cover:
     image: "too-rye-ay-as-it-should-have-sounded-24838748.jpg"
+    alt: "Too-Rye-Ay (As It Should Have Sounded) by Kevin Rowland & Dexys Midnight Runners"
+    caption: "Too-Rye-Ay (As It Should Have Sounded) by Kevin Rowland & Dexys Midnight Runners"
-tags: ["Rock", "Pop"]
+genres: ["Rock", "Pop"]
-hideSummary: true
+styles: ["Pop Rock"]
 ---

 ## Tracklisting